nextdns/nextdns/README.md

     	Embed clients information with queries.
   -setup-router
     	Automatically configure NextDNS for a router setup.
-    	Common types of router are detected to integrate gracefuly.
-Changes applies are undone on daemon exit.
+    	Common types of router are detected to integrate gracefully.
+Changes applied are undone on daemon exit.
 The listen option is ignored when this option is used.
   -timeout duration
     	Maximum duration allowed for a request before failing. (default 5s)